-We have found a report that states that the financial niche is the most vulnerable to attack.
+Some reports state that the financial niche is the most vulnerable to attack.
 This mostly refers to web-based banking applications.
 All of them have at least one thing that could put all the customer’s operations at risk.

 Going back and returning to cash is not the right way out.
 People don’t want to have tons of coins or money in their pockets.
-It’s convenient to have a mobile wallet and having no need even to take a card with you.
+It’s convenient to have a mobile wallet and have no need even to take a card with you.

 It isn’t always an easily detected cyber attack.
 It can look like a transaction to a wrong account or manipulations with the money transfers.
 Hackers look for the weak sides of the system and try to enter through it.

 The tendency of using financial services from third-party providers has led to a situation where banking systems are at risk.
-We think it’s worth to mention one of the most significant data breaches that happened in 2016.
+We think it’s worth mentioning one of the most significant data breaches that happened in 2016.
 Hackers managed to steal $81 million from Bangladesh Bank thanks to a lack of cybersecurity in the SWIFT system.

 Banks should focus on building secure and safe bundles with third-party service providers for all operations.
 This should be one of the main concerns in 2021.

-We saw a significant breakthrough in the cryptocurrencies around the globe some time ago.
+We saw a significant breakthrough in cryptocurrencies around the globe some time ago.
 We could witness how one imaginary currency could raise to $18,000 worth.
 That was truly astonishing.

 There are people who consider moving your assets to the crypto wallet is an excellent opportunity to secure them.
 However, there may be some risks of hacking during the exchange process.
 One of the most thrilling cases was a steal of 850,000 bitcoin in 2014.
 And another one eas in 2018 – there was a loss of about $534 million during the crypto exchange in Japan.